neuralmagic/sparseml/examples/pytorch_sparse_quantized_transfer_learning/README.md

 Additionally, the SparseML team is actively creating pre-trained sparse-quantized models that maintain accuracy targets and achieve high CPU speedups - and it is easy to leverage these models for speedups with your own datasets using sparse-quantized transfer learning.

+## Sparse-Quantized Transfer Learning

+[Transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) is a technique that involves retraining a pre-trained model to learn a new task, with the benefit of starting from the pre-trained model's already learned behavior.
+Sparse-quantized transfer takes the additional step of reusing both the pre-trained weights, and pre-trained sparse model structure of an existing sparse-quantized model to train it on a new ML task.

+This technique allows engineers and researchers to create sparse-quantized optimizations for one model and then easily re-apply them to accelerate many tasks.

 Sparse-quantized transfer learning takes place in two phases:
 1. Sparse transfer learning \- fine tuning the pre-trained model with the new dataset